 In the book, Collen suggested a few ways we can restore the microbiotas in our bodies.

-- Eat fiber rich foods in the form of vegetables.
+- Eat fiber-rich foods in the form of vegetables.
 This seems to be the common ground across most of the research on how to eat healthier.
-Vegetables are key and should make up majority of one’s diet.
+Vegetables are key and should make up the majority of one’s diet.
 When eating meat, select meats that are antibiotic and hormone free.
 This may be opting for the more expensive organic option, but as long as this is in moderation, it should not be too costly.

 - Reduce antibiotics exposure.
 If you come down with something and the doctor recommends an antibiotic, question your doctor.
-Ask if there are ways you can help your immune system fight the bacterial instead.
+Ask if there are ways you can help your immune system fight the bacteria infection instead.
 Ask if monitoring it for a few more days for your body to naturally fight it will be OK.
 Antibiotics are not the one and only solution.
 Your body is a powerful force, provide it the means to fight for you.

 - Get a little dirty.
 Let your kids be exposed to a good range of bacteria (within means of course).
 Don’t be too quick with the wipes.
 Our bodies have to learn to adapt and fight.

 After reading this book, I’ve decided to take a probiotic with a few good bacterial strains.
 Time will tell how my body will react to this, but I want to help my body fight the food fight.
 Growing up in the Philippines, I don’t remember getting sick as often and I did not grow up with allergies, but my sister who was born here has allergies every spring and I am now very curious about how our exposure to antibiotics may have affected that.

 I have chosen Renew Life's Flor Extra Care Probiotic after much research and back and forth.
 My plan will then be to take this for 30 days, stay on the ketogenic as much as possible and monitor my progress.
 I hope to provide an update by next month.